Juneteenth - All buildings closed/no school if school is still in session

 If you have an event or notice for our PTO update, please email it to:

-PTO Co-Secretary - Priscilla Stephan, Jenn Katsilieris, Erika Gautheir
+PTO Co-Secretary - Jenn Katsilieris, Erika Gauthier

 Martha Jones PTO Board 2025-2026